Unknown-Data/QGCN/graph-measures/README.md

 mx = feature.to_matrix(mtype=np.matrix)
 ```

-* Calculate a set of features.
+* Calculate a set of Features.

 ```python
 import numpy as np